algorinfo/datawords/docs/source/index.rst

 Welcome to datawords!
 =====================================

 **Datawords** is a library oriented to NLP tasks.
-Usually it's a wrapper around well stablished libraries like Transformers, Spacy and Gensim.
+Usually it's a wrapper around well stablished libraries like Transformers, Spacy and Gensim, but it's opinated in some aspect.
+For instance, it tries to follow the sklearn internface whatever possible.

 Datawords let's you: